-Rabbi Steven Pruzansky observes that the Nazir and the Sotah are opposites with one taking on too many restrictions and the other observing too few.
+Rabbi Steven Pruzansky observes that the Nazir and the Sotah are opposites; one takes on too many restrictions and the other one too few.
 But both represent behavioral extremities.
 Societal amoral, disgraceful behavior (e.g., public figures lying, cheating, committing adultery) may be the exception (since most people do not behave that way) but are not to be trivialized, rationalized and accepted (“everybody is doing it”).
 We need to remind ourselves of, and adhere to, Torah observance that precludes and protects us from this repugnant, unethical way of life.

 The Priestly Blessing